BizUnit is a great tool for performing end-to-end testing of BizTalk applications

 /*[local-name()=’Employees’ and namespace-uri()=”]/*[local-name()=’Employee’

-and namespace-uri()=”][1]/@*[local-name()=’id’ and namespace-uri()=”]
+and namespace-uri()=”][1]/@*[local-name()=’id’ and namespace-uri()=”] is

 equal to 1